bitwuzla/bitwuzla/docs/c/api.rst

 Incremental Example with check-sat-assuming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to implement the example above with :code:`check-sat-assuming` instead of :code:`push` and :code:`pop`.
+| This example shows how to implement the example above with :code:`check-sat-assuming`.
-Note that Bitwuzla requires to first assume formulas (the assumptions in the :code:`check-sat-assuming` list) with :cpp:func:`bitwuzla_assume()` before calling :cpp:func:`bitwuzla_check_sat()`.
-All active assumptions are inactivated after the check sat call.

 | The SMT-LIB input for this example can be found at `examples/smt2/checksatassuming.smt2 <https://github.com/bitwuzla/bitwuzla/tree/main/examples/smt2/checksatassuming.smt2>`_.
 | The source code for this example can be found at `examples/c/checksatassuming.c <https://github.com/bitwuzla/bitwuzla/tree/main/examples/c/checksatassuming.c>`_.